 For leaf-raking services, you’re going to want to charge enough that you make a profit, but not so much that your clients wonder if they could get a professional lawn care company for less cash.

 Research the going rate in your area by checking Craigslist postings or Nextdoor to see what other people are charging for lawn services.
 You can either price per hour or price per lawn, but if you choose the flat rate, make sure you have different prices for small, medium and large lawns!

 Ready to get started?
 Try one (or more) of these options to find clients for your new leaf-raking business:

-- Hang flyers in coffee shops and other local businesses
+- Hang flyers in coffee shops, community centers and other local businesses

 - Post about your new business on Facebook